 Cooking in a Vertical Rotisserie:

-- To cook in the Vertical Rotisserie, stake the meat intercalated with slices of onions and pineapple.
+- To cook in the Vertical Rotisserie, stack the meat intercalated with slices of onions and pineapple.
 Let any marinade drain for 20 minutes before starting the timer.
 1 Hr. is enough to cook 2 pounds.
+Cooking will vary depending on your Rotiserrie equipment,

 Cooking in your broiler: